Carcinogenesis

 Cancer is fundamentally a disease of regulation of tissue growth.
 In order for a normal cell to transform into a cancer cell, genes that regulate cell growth and differentiation must be altered.
 Genetic and epigenetic changes can occur at many levels, from gain or loss of entire chromosomes, to a mutation affecting a single DNA nucleotide, or to silencing or activating a microRNA that controls expression of 100 to 500 genes.
 There are two broad categories of genes that are affected by these changes.
 Oncogenes may be normal genes that are expressed at inappropriately high levels, or altered genes that have novel properties.
 In either case, expression of these genes promotes the malignant phenotype of cancer cells.
 Tumor suppressor genes are genes that inhibit cell division, survival, or other properties of cancer cells.
 Tumor suppressor genes are often disabled by cancer-promoting genetic changes.
 Finally Oncovirinae, viruses that contain an oncogene, are categorized as oncogenic because they trigger the growth of tumorous tissues in the host.
 This process is also referred to as viral transformation.
+It is also believed that cancer is caused due to chromosomal abnormalities as explained in chromosome theory of cancer.